Biologically plausible single-layer networks for nonnegative independent component analysis: Introduction

-Unfortunately, the above-mentioned networks do not offer a viable model of brain function because they do not satisfy one or more of the following three common biological constraints \cite{pehlevan2019neuroscience}.
+Unfortunately, the above-mentioned networks do not offer a viable model of brain function because they do not satisfy one or more of the following three common requirements for biological plausibility \cite{pehlevan2019neuroscience}.
 First, the network operates in the online or streaming setting where it receives one input at a time and the output is computed before the next input arrives.
 Second, each synaptic update is local in the sense that it depends only on variables represented in the pre- and post-synaptic neurons.
 Third, the neuronal outputs are nonnegative.

 Building on Plumbley's method, Pehlevan et al.~\cite{pehlevan2017blind} proposed a 2-layer network for NICA, with each layer derived from a principled objective function.
 The first layer implements noncentered whitening and the second orthogonally rotates the whitened mixture.
-Their network performs well experimentally and satisfies most of the biological constraints with the exception that the whitening layer can have negative neuronal outputs.
-However, there are advantages, for both biological and engineered systems, to a network that economizes the number of neurons, which take up valuable resources such as space \cite{rivera2014wiring} and energy \cite{laughlin2003communication}.
+While their networks satisfies the requirements for biological plausibility, from a biological perspective, there are advantages to a single-layer network that economizes the number of neurons, which take up valuable resources such as space \cite{rivera2014wiring} and metabolic energy \cite{laughlin2003communication}.

-In this work, we derive an algorithm named Bio-NICA (Alg.~\ref{alg:online}) that can be implemented by a single-layer network that satisfies all three biological constraints, and requires one-third as many neurons as the network in \cite{pehlevan2017blind}.
-We adopt a normative approach which uses the fact that the original sources can be expressed as the optimal solution of a single objective function that combines the two objectives from \cite{pehlevan2017blind}.
+In this work, we derive 2 NICA algorithms (Algorithms~\ref{alg:online1} \& \ref{alg:online2}) that can be implemented in biologically plausible single-layer networks.
+The first algorithm maps onto a network with point neurons and indirect lateral connections mediated by interneurons (Figure~\ref{fig:indirect}), and the second algorithm maps onto a network with 2-compartmental neurons and direct lateral connections (Figure~\ref{fig:direct}).
+To derive our algorithms, we adopt a normative approach which relies on the fact that the original sources can be expressed (up to permutation) as optimal solutions of single objective functions that combine the 2 objectives from \cite{pehlevan2017blind}.